AAAS Kavli Science Journalism Awards

 Deadline: US: Feb 2, 2017; Non-US: Feb 9, 2017

 Thomas L. Stokes Award for Best Energy Writing

 Sponsored by the National Press Foundation.
-A $1,000 award and citation for best analysis, commentary or reporting on the subject of energy and natural resources, in any form — oil, gas, coal, nuclear, water, solar, etc. The work must have been published in a daily newspaper in the U.S. between Jan.
+A $2,000 award and citation for best analysis, commentary or reporting on the subject of energy and natural resources, in any form — oil, gas, coal, nuclear, water, solar, etc. The work must have been published in a daily newspaper in the U.S. between Jan.
 1 and Dec.
 31 of the previous year.
 Limit of three submissions per person.
-Each application must contain three identical sets of material.
-Visit website for details.

 Walter Sullivan Award for Excellence in Science Journalism - Features

 Sponsored by the American Geophysical Union.
 Recognizes excellence in reporting, generally produced with deadlines of longer than one week, that explains the background of scientific discoveries or principles.
 Must be published or aired for the first time in the previous calendar year, and prepared by a full-time professional or freelance journalist for any medium (except books) accessible to the general public.
 Award consists of a plaque and $5,000 prize, presented at an AGU meeting, for work that enhances public awareness and understanding of the sciences encompassed by AGU: the study of the Earth, Sun, solar system, and their environments and components.
 Nominations may be made by anyone.